groussea/opyflow/ReadMe.md

 source activate opyfenv

 These command lines will install the an environnement with python 3.6.
-The soft has been developed on python 2.7 and modifications are still required.
-And then run spyder or directly ipython in the command prompt

-it is also possible to use anaconda software to use a GUI.

 Tested on:
 Python version: 2.7 and 3.6